TxnLab/use-wallet/README.md

 export default function Connect() {
   const { providers, activeAccount } = useWallet()

-  // Map through the providers.
+  // 1.
+Map the `providers`
-  // Render account information and "connect", "set active", and "disconnect" buttons.
+  // 2.
+Render account information and "Connect", "Set Active", and "Disconnect" buttons
-  // Finally, map through the `accounts` property to render a dropdown for each connected account. return (
+  // 3.
+Finally, map the `provider.accounts` property to render a dropdown for each connected account

+  return (
     <div>
       {providers?.map((provider) => (